northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

 **Is there any training on Discovery for my class?**

-Yes, currently provide online training for your class on using Discovery.
+Yes, we currently provide online training for your class on using Discovery.
 In the past, we have also given in-person presentations during a class period on the Boston campus.
 We hope to provide in-person training again in 2021.
 We can customize the training to focus on the resources you will be using with them for the class.
 Please use the `Research Computing Training Request <https://bit.ly/NURC-Training>`_ ticket to provide us with information about your class.